ncoghlan/misc/notes/conferences/pyconus2013/20130313-language-summit.rst

 * Hard to decide how to update the standard library appropriately
 * "Secure-by-default" is highly desirable, but some things are inherently dangerous (e.g. pickle, XML)
+* May settle for readily available "safer XML parsing" config options that frameworks may choose to enable by default
 * Also some communication issues with being clear on what is currenty blocking CPython point releases